• Home

 • Painting & refinishing: All decorative finishes

-• Cabinet hardware: Handles, pulls, hinges
+• Cabinet hardware: Handles, pulls, hinges, soft-close upgrades

-• Appliance swap: Direct replacement using existing connections
+• Appliance swap: Direct replacement using existing connections (same voltage, same gas hookup)

 • Flooring: Installing over existing floor without structural changes